typo3-trainer-network/books/README.md

 This TYPO3 extension is an example for writing TYPO3 extensions.
 Is is used in the trainings provided by the TYPO3 Trainer Network.

+## License

+The code is licensed under the [Gnu General Public License V2](LICENSE).

+The extension icon is taken from [Font Awesome](https://fontawesome.com/) and is licensed under the [CC BY 4.0 License](https://fontawesome.com/license/free).